 Image — Latent Muse, mixed media monotype

-I chose “Latent Muse” to accompany this article because of the figure that leans in quiet reflection.
-Resting, still, alone within a cocoon-like environment shielding her from any distractions.
-I imagine wrapping myself in a blanket sitting in front of a fire, watching the flames jump and recede or closing my eyes feeling the warmth.
-Delighting in all of it, recognizing the joy in my soul that I am giving myself time and space to be alone.
+I chose “Latent Muse” to accompany this article because of the figure that leans in quiet reflection, resting, still, alone within a cocoon-like environment, shielding her from any distractions.
+I imagine wrapping myself in a blanket, sitting in front of a fire, watching the flames jump and recede, or closing my eyes, feeling the warmth, delighting in all of it, recognizing the joy in my soul that I am giving myself time and space to be alone.
 Even if only for a short time.

 Michelle, your writing is alway fascinating and thought-provoking.
 Thank you for sharing your writing.
 Jean